ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 }
 ```

-Find “normalizePath” implementation in [PHP user comments](http://php.net/manual/en/function.realpath.php#112367).
+Find "normalizePath" implementation in [PHP user comments](http://php.net/manual/en/function.realpath.php#112367).

-We've made sure that “include” statement is always called with absolute path pointing to a nested script location.
+We've made sure that "include" statement is always called with absolute path pointing to a nested script location.

 ### 6. Output arrays/objects in for-loops

 Sometimes you have a collection of objects and you want to use their properties in PHP driven configuration.
-The first approach that can be helpful is using “json_encode” method to serialize these properties and print them to the output.
+The first approach that can be helpful is using "json_encode" method to serialize these properties and print them to the output.

 ```php
 {